Fonzie: Character traits and development

-Micky Dolenz auditioned and was in the running to portray the Fonz, but the part ultimately was given to Henry Winkler.
-Fonzie was originally envisioned as a tall blonde male character.

 Arthur Fonzarelli was born to an Italian-American family.
-He and his mother were abandoned by his father when Arthur was 3, and Arthur holds few memories of his father, but deep resentment toward him for the abandonment.
-In the Season 6 episode "Christmas Time", a sailor delivers a Christmas present ostensibly from his father (played by Eddie Fontaine).
+He and his mother were abandoned by his father when Arthur was three, and Arthur holds few memories of him, but deep resentment toward him for the abandonment.
+In the season 6 episode "Christmas Time", a sailor delivers a Christmas present ostensibly from his father (played by Eddie Fontaine).
 Fonzie is resentful, but at the end of the episode he opens his father's letter explaining why he left and reads it.
 He also learns that the sailor was his father, who admits in the letter that he doubted he would have the courage to reveal the truth to his son.
 Fonzie only relents when Howard Cunningham agrees with Fonzie that his father was irresponsible and in the wrong.
 In a later episode, Fonzie unexpectedly meets a woman he believes is his mother in a diner.
 She convinces him she is not, but in the end, she looks at a picture of Fonzie she had in her possession.
 In the final season, Fonzie meets his half-brother 'Arte' Fonzarelli, who informs him that their father has by then died.
 Fonzie has mixed emotions upon hearing this, as this left so many questions about his past unanswered, but Fonzie bonded with Arte, who helped him cope.

 Grandma Nussbaum appears to have been a primary caregiver to Fonzie since the age of six.
 When he (instead of Grandma Nussbaum) moves into the Cunninghams' garage apartment—a plot development that helped precipitate his increased presence in the series—he turns his old apartment over to his grandmother.
-She is rarely referred to after that but she is featured in at least one later episode.

 Grandma Nussbaum (and she alone) calls Fonzie "Skippy".
 She is also the grandmother of Fonzie's cousin Chachi Arcola (played by Scott Baio).

-Fonzie's devotion to her foreshadows his ongoing devotion to mother figures throughout the show, particularly to Marion Cunningham, whom Fonzie affectionately calls "Mrs. C." For example, when Marion feels her family no longer needs her, she learned the ways of the world from Fonzie, and Fonzie learned about the closeness of a tight-knit all-American family from the Cunninghams.
-Though at first looked down on and mistrusted (a result of his past and being a high school dropout), he eventually became accepted by the Cunninghams (his friend Richie's family), even more so after he rented an attic room over their garage.
+Fonzie's devotion to her foreshadows his ongoing devotion to mother figures throughout the show, particularly to Marion Cunningham, whom Fonzie affectionately calls "Mrs. C." Though at first looked down on and mistrusted (a result of his past and being a high school dropout), he eventually became accepted by the Cunninghams (his friend Richie's family), even more so after he rented an attic room over their garage.
 Even Richie's father, Howard ("Mr. C." to Fonzie and the most resistant to him living with them), a pillar of the community, came to regard Fonzie with affection and said "Ayyyy" when Fonzie moved into the garage.